flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 ### How do I perform a hot reload?

-Flutter’s hot reload feature helps you quickly and easily experiment, build UIs, add features, and fix bugs.
+Flutter’s Stateful Hot Reload feature helps you quickly and easily experiment, build UIs, add features, and fix bugs.
 Instead of recompiling your app every time you make a change, you can hot reload your app instantly.
 The app is updated to reflect your change, and the current state of the app is preserved.